psyomn/sclack/Demo.markdown

 ````

 For this project, I decided using a few 3rd party libraries which some I
-did not completely have the chance to use given the alotted time.
-You can
+did not completely have the chance to investigate given the alotted time.
+You
-see these libraries inside "libraryDependencies".
+can see these libraries inside "libraryDependencies".
 The first column is the
 GroupID (think of it as a certain software vendor id) we want things from, the
 second the library name, with a required scala version shown some times, and
 the third column being the version of that actual library.

 For the purpose of this project, I added Scalatest, SQLite, ScalaSwing and
-ScalaQuery to the dependency stack, though I did not get a chance to use
+ScalaQuery to the dependency stack, though as stated, I did not get a chance to
-everything.
+use everything.
 I've also used a plugin to sbt called *Assembly* which packages
 all the dependencies in a big jar file, so that you can share the resulting
 binary with ease.
 (This however will make a really beefy jar file, and might
 not be something you want, so be sure that you want to indeed assemble things).

 Note: an SBT configuration file (project-name.sbt), IS A scala file.
 So you can